Atomic Confinement Potentials and the Generation of Numerical Atomic Orbitals

 In the context of atoms in confinement, \citeit{Connerade2000_JPBAMOP_251} carried out calculations on 3d and 4d atoms and ions with a finite barrier of height $V_0=10$ \Eh, which they claimed to suffice to make penetration effects ``very small''.\cite{Connerade2000_JPBAMOP_251} Finite-barrier potentials of the form of \cref{eqn:soft-wall} have also been used in the literature to simulate pressure effects on atoms with the extreme pressure polarized continuum model (XP-PCM).\cite{Cammi2012_JCP_154112, Cammi2015_JCC_2246, Cammi2018_JCC_2243, Cammi2018__273, Rahm2019_JACS_10253, Rahm2020_C_2441, Rahm2021_CS_2397, Eeckhoudt2022_CS_9329, Cammi2022_JCC_1176}

 Again, from the Schrödinger equation, while the first derivative is now continuous as long as $V_0$ is finite,\cite{Branson1979_AJP_1000, Home1982_AJP_552} it appears that the discontinuity in the potential of \cref{eqn:soft-wall} is reflected by a finite jump in the second derivative of the resulting orbital.
-Following a suggestion by \citeitcomma{Ozaki2003_PRB_155108} the transition can be smoothened by polynomial interpolation